 Four key strategies to expand AR/VR initiatives

-- Put a centralised governance model in place and build AR/VR awareness:78% of early achievers have dedicated central teams or innovation centers to manage the organisation’s overall AR/VR activities, compared with only 51% of other companies.
+- Put a centralized governance model in place and build AR/VR awareness: 78% of early achievers have dedicated central teams or innovation centers to manage the organization’s overall AR/VR activities, compared with only 51% of other companies.

 - Invest in upgrading talent to gear up for future adoption: 93% of early achievers are investing heavily in agile, in-house teams of experts, compared with only 76% of the rest of companies surveyed.

 - Focus on the right use cases that provide lasting value and support employees: Finding the right use case and testing its applicability is one of the top three priorities for early achievers, whereas currently, the inability to identify a use case is a challenge for more than 50% of organizations.